On split quasi-hereditary covers and Ringel duality: Fully faithfulness of on subcategories of

 As we saw, fully faithfulness of $\Hom_A(Q, -)$ on relative injectives is related to the existence of a double centralizer property on $Q$.
-If $(A, \{\Delta(\lambda)_{\lambda\in \Lambda}\})$ is a split quasi-hereditary algebra, we may wonder what information does fully faithfulness of a functor $F_Q$ on $\mathcal{F}(\Cssim)$ might provide us.
-In particular, Lemma \ref{tiltingmodulescocovers} suggests that we should understand this question when $Q$ is a summand of a characteristic tilting module.
-It turns out that this pursuit will lead us back to cover theory.
-Moreover, this approach will show us a connection between Ringel duality and cover theory.
+In this subsection, we explore the meaning of fully faithfulness of a functor $F_Q$ on $\mathcal{F}(\Cssim)$ for relative projective objects $Q$ in $\mathcal{F}(\Cssim)$.
+This leads us to one of our main results, connecting Ringel duality with Rouquier's cover theory.

 \begin{Theorem} Let $R$ be a commutative Noetherian ring.
 Let $(A, \{\Delta(\lambda)_{\lambda\in \Lambda}\})$ be a split quasi-hereditary $R$-algebra with a characteristic tilting module $T$.
 Denote by $R(A)$ the Ringel dual $\End_A(T)^{op}$ (of $A$).
 Assume that $Q\in \add T$ is a (partial) tilting module of $A$ and denote by $B$ the endomorphism algebra of $Q$.
-Then, the following assertions hold. \begin{enumerate}[(a)] \item $Q-\codomdim_{(A, R)} \mathcal{F}(\Cssim)= Q-\codomdim_{(A, R)} T = Q-\codomdim_{(A, R)} \displaystyle\bigoplus_{\l\in \L}\Cs(\l)$. \item If $Q-\codomdim_{(A, R)} T\geq n\geq 2$, then the functor $F_Q$ induces isomorphisms
+Then, the following assertions hold. \begin{enumerate}[(a)] \item $Q\rcodomdim_{(A, R)} \mathcal{F}(\Cssim)= Q\rcodomdim_{(A, R)} T = Q\rcodomdim_{(A, R)} \displaystyle\bigoplus_{\l\in \L}\Cs(\l)$. \item If $Q\rcodomdim_{(A, R)} T\geq n\geq 2$, then the functor $F_Q$ induces isomorphisms